-For the most part, penis pumps follow along the same design.
-A plastic or acrylic cylinder surrounds the penis as a squeeze ball, trigger handle or motor activates inner air-suction.
-Many pumps include a soft sleeve or cover over the entrance of the cylinder, to cushion skin and ensure a tight seal.
-Aside from triggering erection, some pumps double as pleasure tools, and feature lifelike cover shapes or added vibration.
-The Bathmate pump is a little different than the conventional penis pump, as it features a water-powered design.
+For the most part, penis pumps follow along the same design-lines.
+A plastic or acrylic cylinder surrounds the penis as a squeeze ball, trigger handle or motor activates inner air pressure or suction.
+Many pumps include a soft sleeve or cover over the entrance to cushion skin and ensure a tight seal.
+Aside from encouraging erection, some pumps double as pleasure tools and feature lifelike cover shapes or added vibration.
+Some pumps, like Bathmate's, even feature a water-powered design.

 How to use a penis pump

-Pumps are generally pretty user-friendly.
-To use one, insert your non-erect penis into the cylinder, get comfortable, and start gradually increasing the inner pressure by squeezing the ball, pulling the trigger handle, or activating the motor (you can also have a partner do this, but it may be best to do it yourself the first few times you use your penis pump, to gain a better understanding of what’s comfortable for you).
+Generally, pumps are pretty user-friendly.
+To use one, insert your non-erect penis into the cylinder, get comfortable, and start gradually increasing inner pressure by squeezing the ball, pulling the trigger handle or activating the motor.
 Beginner pumpers should start slow, gradually increasing suction while getting used to the sensation.
 Always follow the pumping directions and safety precautions included with your pump.